- About this policy

-- Significant emissions are produced by vehicle manufacture.
+- Significant emissions are produced by electric vehicle manufacture.

-- Replacing petrol/diesel vehicles with electric vehicles does not solve the wide range of other problems associated with vehicle use, including congestion, air quality (EVs affect local air quality due to brake and tyre wear), road safety and the social inequality implications of lack of accessibility for those unable to afford or use cars.
+- Replacing petrol and diesel vehicles with electric vehicles does not solve the wide range of other problems associated with vehicle use, including congestion, air quality (EVs affect local air quality due to brake and tyre wear), road safety and the social inequality implications of lack of accessibility for those unable to afford or use cars.

 Therefore, our other Policy Areas remain important and must occur in conjunction with Promoting Zero Emissions Vehicles.